 Reduce the reliance on big-money donors in New York elections

-- Strengthen rules defining coordination between Independent Expenditure entity and candidate, and consider incentives for candidates facing negative IE spending – CU priority
+- Strengthen rules defining coordination between Independent Expenditure entity and candidate committees

 - Further lower contribution limits for legislative and statewide offices